AdamKyle/flare/resources/info/rules/section-1.md

 Chat messages, including private messages are all logged, unencrypted and can be seen at any time.
 Should the need arise The Creator can and will step in to deal the appropriate punishment.

-Racial slurs, Attacks on other people for any reason including but not limited to: Sexual Identity/Preference, Racial Heritage, Age, Sex, Religious Affiliation or Disability.
+Racial slurs, attacks on other people for any reason including but **not limited to**: Sexual Identity/Preference, Racial Heritage, Age, Sex, Religious Affiliation or Disability.

-Do not post your personal information in chat.
-This includes but not limited to: Email, address, real name, phone number, credit card or any other identifiable information about you.
+**Do not post your personal information in chat**.
+This includes but **not limited to**: Email, address, real name, phone number, credit card or any other identifiable information about you.

 Do not chat from your kingdom.
 This is not a hard rule, just a bit of advice.
 The only consequence will be people hunting for kingdoms.
-The easiest way is to catch a new person chatting in chat from their kingdom.

 With that said your location in game is shown in chat as X,Y coordinates.
 There is no way to turn this off.

 Last but not least, no auction in chat.
 If you want to sell something go to the [market board]().

 ## Character Names